 Reinforcement learning is a framework for learning a sequence of actions that maximizes the expected reward Sutton and Barto (2018); Li (2017).
-Deep reinforcement learning (DRL) is the result of marrying deep learning with reinforcement learning Mnih et al.
+Deep reinforcement learning (DRL) is the result of marrying deep learning with reinforcement learning Mnih et al. (2013).

-(2013).
 DRL allows reinforcement learning to scale up to previously intractable problems.
-Deep learning and reinforcement learning were selected by MIT Technology Review as one of 10 Breakthrough Technologies1 in 2013 and 2017, respectively.
-The combination of these two powerful technologies currently constitutes
+Deep learning and reinforcement learning were selected by MIT Technol-